The Rich History of Green Island

 Marine Conservation Efforts

-In 1937, Green Island was declared a National Park, highlighting its ecological importance.
+Green Island’s ecological significance was highlighted in 1937 when it was designated a National Park.
 Later, it became part of the Great Barrier Reef Marine Park, protecting its unique marine and terrestrial environments.
 Conservation efforts focus on preserving the island’s delicate coral reefs, protecting marine life, and maintaining the lush rainforest ecosystem.

 Today’s Green Island